Resistance Bands Workout and Benefits of Exercise Bands - Dr. Axe

 Exercise 1: Bicep Curls

-Stand on the band and hold handles with the palms facing toward the ceiling.
-Keep the abs tight and bend the knees slightly with feet hip distance apart.
-Bend arms, keeping elbows close to the body, and bring the palms toward shoulders like a bicep curl.
-Slowly return to start.
+Stand on the band, and hold handles with the palms facing toward the ceiling.
+Keep the abs tight, and bend the knees slightly with feet hip-distance apart.
+Bend your arms, keeping elbows close to the body, and bring the palms toward shoulders like a bicep curl.

 Make sure you control the entire movement instead of allowing the band to snap back.
-If you need more tension, either choose another band or place the feet a little wider.
+If you need more tension, either choose another band, or place the feet a little wider.

 Exercise 2: Squat

-Stand with both feet on the band about hip distance apart.
-Grab the handles and hold hands upright at the shoulder.
-Go down into a squat as if sitting in a chair, then stand up pushing off with the heels.
-Repeat the movement for your set.
+Stand with both feet on the band about hip-distance apart.
+Grab the handles, and hold your hands upright at the shoulder.
+Go down into a squat as if sitting in a chair, and then stand up pushing off with the heels.

-Challenge Move: As you stand up, try an overhead press by simply raising the arms above the head, then back to the shoulders as you squat.
+Challenge move: As you stand up, try an overhead press by simply raising the arms above the head, then back to the shoulders as you squat.

 Exercise 3: Tricep Extension

-Stand in a shallow lunge position with your right foot on resistance band.
-Leave the left handle on the floor while grabbing the right handle in your right hand.
-Place your right elbow towards the ceiling, hand and forearm dropping behind your head while keeping a hold of the handle.
+Place your right elbow toward the ceiling, with your hand and forearm dropping behind your head while keeping a hold of the handle.
 Place the left hand on the back of the elbow for support.

 Exercise 4: Lunges

-Exercise 5: Woodchop
+Exercise 5: Wood Chop

-Stand with feet hip-width apart on center of tube, cross it once in front of you, which adds tension.
-For more tension, you can spread your feet wider and/or cross the bands twice.
-Grasp a handle in each hand and place arms by your sides.
-Bend knees slightly into a half squat and bring both handles together in front of you and across the body towards the floor towards the right foot, with elbows slightly bent.
+Grasp a handle in each hand, and place your arms by your sides.
+Bend the knees slightly into a half squat, and bring both handles together in front of you and across the body toward the floor towards the right foot, with your elbows slightly bent.
 Then twist to the opposite side as you pull the bands, reaching up into the air, pivoting on the right toes to then do it again as one continuous movement.
-Complete the set on the right side, then do the other side.

 This one can be challenging, since the goal is to get the arms overhead to the opposite side, really working the obliques.
 The further down you go to the floor and the higher you reach, the better the results.
-If the band is too tight to perform correctly, let go of the handle that is on the inside.
-In this case, it would be the left handle.
-When you switch sides, it will be the right handle.
-Keep the abdominals tight throughout the entire exercise.

 Exercise 6: Upright Rows

-Stand with feet hip-width apart on center of tube, cross it once in front of you, which adds tension.
-For more tension, you can spread your feet wider and/or cross the bands twice.
 Arms are down at your sides.
-When you are ready, bring the handles up towards your chin, keeping the arms close to the body.
+When you are ready, bring the handles up toward your chin, keeping the arms close to the body.
 You can allow the handles to touch while performing this move to help with form.
-Slowly lower back down with control.
-Repeat.

 When bands wear out, they can snap and break.
 It is always a good idea to carefully inspect the bands before using.
-Always control the move, both on the eccentric and concentric portion of the exercise.
-Take caution when performing any new exercise and do it slowly.
-Make sure you always maintain proper form when performing any exercise.

-Final Thoughts on Exercise Bands
+Final Thoughts

 • Exercise resistance bands are a great way to maintain fitness and increase muscle strength as well as endurance.